DefinitionA chalazion is a non-infectious, hard lump that forms on the eyelid.

 CausesA chalazion can form when the oil produced from a gland of the eyelid thickens and can no longer flow.
 When the oil hardens, it blocks the gland and causes a lump to form in the eyelid.
 This condition can recur.

 Risk FactorsFactors that may increase your chance of a chalazion:

 SymptomsThe initial symptom is a small swelling on the eyelid.
 It may look like a stye.
 It may or may not be painful.
-After a few days, the swelling on the eyelid often begins to harden.
-The bump grows slowly into a hard lump.A chalazion can cause complications, though not often.
-Complications may include:
+After a few days, the lump on the eyelid often begins to harden.
+A chalazion can rarely cause complications, which may include:

-- Localized infection at the site of the chalazion
+- Localized infection at the site of the chalazion (stye)

 - Visual problems due to the chalazion pushing against and distorting the shape of the eye